-The Global Packaging Supplier Manual is intended to guide current and prospective new suppliers of packaging to ensure that their own food safety, regulatory and quality systems meet GMI requirements.
+The Global Packaging Supplier Manual states the minimum requirements that shall be followed to ensure that food safety, regulatory and quality standards of current and prospective packaging material vendors meet GMI requirements.

 In this manual, you will find an overview of quality, food safety requirements, and expectations around communication of changes and exceptions.